OMAM_v5_Splash_NoBG.png

 Unit Cards Soldier Icon.png|32 / Specialist Icon.png|32

 Unit cards are the main fighting force of all Factions.
-During standard play these cards are deployed to the Playfield and may move, attack, and be Destroyed when active.
+During standard play these cards are Deployed to the Playfield, and may move, attack, be Discarded, and be Destroyed when active.

-Unit cards are broken into two card types:
+Unit cards are split into two card types:

 Both cards are split into their own respective decks and can be referred to individually as Soldiers and Specialists.
 Units encompasses both types.